NaoiseGaffney/Training/README.md

 ![Anonymous User Order Create Form](Documentation/AuthenticatedUserOrderCreateForm.png)

 The order details are filled in programatically, and added to the orders\_order model and DB Table.
 Please note that the field names are the same for the User, Profile and Orders forms and tables which makes this a simple approach to take. `id` is the reference used for the tables.
+The username of the authenticated user (`order.username = str(request.user)`) is added to orders\_order DB table and used as a reference when displaying the purchased orders on the user Dashboard.

 An anonymous user has no autofilled form fields, however, uses the OrderCreateForm based on the orders\_order model and DB table: